 hinges upon your ability to combine and use colors.

-Many times a customer has asked for a combination of colors on a cake that I thought was awful, yet, upon delivery of the cake, it was perfect in her room for her occasion.
+Many times a customer has asked for a combination of colors on a cake that I thought were awful, yet, upon delivery of the cake, it was perfect in her room for her occasion.
 Your future orders will depend on whether the customer is satisfied or dissatisfied.
 With that in mind, remember that your concept and her concept of color may be completely different.
 A bride requested peach trim on a wedding cake and, upon delivery, I found that everything was orange.
 She was upset because the cake looked pink - our color interpretation was completely different.
 A swatch of fabric large enough to see is a must when matching for a wedding cake.
 I prefer at least a 2 strip of ribbon or a 2 square of fabric.

 There are no absolutes in mixing colors because of the many different things that can affect the color.
 Some of these variables are l) Ingredients in the icing: 2) Temperature and humidity: 3) Time: 4) Light.